Ben Mason (American football): Baltimore Ravens (second stint)

 On January 21, 2022, Mason signed a reserve/future contract with the Ravens.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 He signed a reserve/future contract on January 18, 2023.

 On August 29, 2023, Mason was waived by the Ravens and re-signed to the practice squad.
 He was released from the practice squad on September 26, 2023.
 On December 20, 2023, Mason was re-signed to the Ravens practice squad.

 On Saturday January 6, 2024, Mason would make his NFL Debut with the Ravens while playing against the Steelers in week 18 of the NFL Season.
 Mason played on special teams and recorded no tackles in this game.
 He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 Los Angeles Chargers

 On April 2, 2024, Mason signed a contract with the Los Angeles Chargers.
 He was waived on August 13, 2024.

+Coaching career

+Mason began his coaching career as an offensive analyst at Army in 2024.
+After one season he left the Black Knights to become the co-special teams coordinator, running backs coach, and tight ends coach for Ithaca College.
+Mason was hired as the tight ends coach for the Fordham Rams in 2026.